forfungg/lem_in/README.md

 	- test bfs consistency
 	- test environment

-### Done
-	- prototype BFS that should return all shortest paths.

 ## Random notes
 the starting (ending) amount of paths will determine the mode
 	- one path means only one ant can exit the starting node at the time